 My experiences working with students from elementary school to retirees, researchers, law enforcement, medicolegal professionals and academics from around the world has shaped my approaches for effective teaching to difference audiences.
 Logistically, my role as an instructor is to select appropriate content, organize the information logically, present it in the broader context of the discipline and the world, and assess competency.

-The core of my teaching experience consists of courses related to forensic anthropology, including human osteology, forensic anthropology, and skeletal analysis methods.
+The core of my teaching experience consists of courses related to forensic anthropology and the medicolegal system, including forensic anthropology, outdoor scene processing, medicolegal investigation and intro to CSI.
 In these courses, I use many case studies and examples from my own research to reinforce concepts from the readings and discuss the realities of working in the field and laboratory.
 Rather than focusing on memorization, I emphasize higher order skills, such as applying, analyzing, and evaluating, as ways to better remember and understand information.
-For example, when teaching how to search for human remains, I use an activity in which small groups of students develop realistic search plans based on a series of randomly assigned variables (e.g., focus of search, manpower, terrain, vegetation, search area size, available resources).
-The scenarios and search plan are presented to the class and discussed.
-This exercise generates increased engagement and more meaningful understanding of the material as compared to a lecture about the same material.
-Similar exercises involving real-world scenarios, teamwork, and group discussion work well for many levels of students and professionals.

 In line with my focus on teaching critical evaluation skills and real-world application of concepts, my courses emphasizes the underlying principles necessary to evaluate and select methods and techniques rather than simply providing a cookbook approach to any particular topic.
 As the forensic sciences continue to expand and develop, an increasing volume of literature is produced every year.
 My students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
 Teaching workshops and short courses, attending professional conferences, cultivating professional networks, reviewing articles, and conducting research allows me to constantly integrate new concepts and techniques into my courses.